home-assistant/home-assistant.io/source/_integrations/matter.md

 ## Current state of the integration
-While the support for Matter is evolving we will regularly update the Matter integration with new features or device support.
-Because it might be hard to track what's supported and what not we list the current state here and try to update this information as often as possible.
+While the support for Matter is evolving, we will regularly update the Matter integration with new features or device support.
+Because it might be hard to track what's supported and what not, we list the current state here and try to update this information as often as possible.

 Platform support in Home Assistant is currently limited to switches, lights and (binary) sensors.
 The light platform is limited to on/off and brightness control only, support for Color and Color temperature control will be added soon.